Annual Days of Service

 Focusing on Health and Wellness, Hunger and Homelessness and Environmental Stewardship a record number of 135 volunteers performed a total of 603 hours of service at the following 8 nonprofits for the 2014 MLK Day of Service: Chattahoochee Nature Center, Families of Disabled Adults and Children, International Rescue Committee Atlanta, Mercy House, Open Hand, St. Vincent de Paul Chamblee Thrift Store, Sheltering Grace Ministry and Volunteer Decatur.

-OU Day of Service in April
+OU Day of Service

 See all upcoming volunteer opportunities on the Source calendar.